lancemarsland1/HomeworkPlanner/README.md

 Download the RUN ME.exe file to get if you simply want to run the program.

-Download the PROJECt.zip file if you would like to make changes or view the code.
+Download the PROJECT.zip file if you would like to make changes or view the code.

 ## Usage